Bushy Run Battlefield

-Bushy Run Battlefield Park is a historical park that is operated by the Pennsylvania Historical and Museum Commission (PHMC) and the Bushy Run Battlefield Heritage Society on 218 acre in Penn Township, Westmoreland County, Pennsylvania in the United States.
+Bushy Run Battlefield Park is a historical park operated by the Pennsylvania Historical and Museum Commission (PHMC) and the Bushy Run Battlefield Heritage Society on 218 acre in Penn Township, Westmoreland County, Pennsylvania in the United States.
 It was the site of the Battle of Bushy Run fought on August 5–6, 1763 during the Pontiac's Rebellion.
 The battle was a major victory for the British and enabled them to secure their control of the Ohio River Valley and what was to become the Northwest Territory.

-Bushy Run Battlefield Park was established as a Pennsylvania State Park in the 1920s and became a National Historic Landmark in 1960.
-The Visitor Center is open Wednesday through Saturday from 9:00 am until 5:00 pm, and Sunday from noon to 5:00 pm, during the months of May–October.
-The Visitor Center hosts a museum exhibit entitled, "The March to Bushy Run", a theater, a gift shop and battlefield tours.
-Bushy Run Battlefield Park is the only historic site or museum that deals exclusively with Pontiac's Rebellion.
-Battle reenactments are held annually on the first full weekend of August.
-The park is on Pennsylvania Route 993 near Harrison City and Jeannette.
+Bushy Run Battlefield Park was established as a Pennsylvania state park in 1927 and declared a National Historic Landmark in 1960.
+Bushy Run Battlefield Park is the only historic site or museum that deals exclusively with Pontiac's Rebellion and Pennsylvania's only recognized Native American battlefield.
+The park is located on Pennsylvania Route 993 near Harrison City and Jeannette.

 Battle history

 The Battle of Bushy Run was fought between a British relief column under the command of Colonel Henry Bouquet and a combined force of Delaware, Shawnee, Mingo, and Huron warriors.
 In July 1763, a British relief column consisting of 500 British soldiers was sent to relieve Fort Pitt, then under siege.
 Under the command of Bouquet, the column left Carlisle, Pennsylvania.
 On August 5, while passing through present-day Westmoreland County, Pennsylvania, the column was ambushed by a large force of Delaware, Shawnee, Mingo, and Huron 25 mi east of Fort Pitt.
 The British managed to hold their ground and, after the natives withdrew after sunset, Bouquet ordered a redoubt, made of sacks of flour, constructed on Edge Hill placing their wounded and livestock in the center of the redoubt.

 The following morning, after the evening sentries were being relieved, the allied tribes attacked only to be ambushed themselves by the relieved sentries.
 As the tribal forces were flanked, the warriors fled in a disorganized retreat.
 With troops under Bouquet, the column dispersed the attackers before heading to Bushy Run, where there was badly needed water.
 The battle has since been attributed to Bushy Run despite the main fighting taking place in Edge Hill.
 Bouquet then marched to the relief of Fort Pitt.
 The battle was costly with 50 British soldiers killed.
 The confederacy of the Delaware, Shawnee, Mingo, and Huron also suffered an unknown number of casualties including two prominent Delaware chieftains.